 I'm going tramping/hunting/boating.
 Do you recommend I take a personal locator beacon?

-A personal locator beacon is a small electronic device that, on activation, broadcasts a signal to a satellite.
+*A distress beacon (personal locator beacon) is a small electronic device that, on activation, broadcasts a signal to a satellite.
 This signal alerts the New Zealand Rescue Co-Ordination Centre that you are in distress.
-NZ Police recommends you take a Registered 406 beacon with you when are in the outdoors in areas where you may not have cell phone coverage or other means of communication readily available.
-You should also consider hiring a mountain radio if tramping or hunting and using a marine VHF radio if boating.

 Get information about buying or hiring, registering and using distress beacons from the Rescue Coordination Centre website | Maritime New Zealand.